Structured Linear CDEs: Maximally Expressive and Parallel-in-Time Sequence Models

-SSMs with diagonal state-transition matrices, such as S4~\cite{gu2021efficiently} and Mamba~\cite{gu2023mamba}, are LNCDEs with diagonal matrices, $A^i_{\theta}=D^i_{\theta}$.
+SSMs with diagonal state-transition matrices, such as S4D~\cite{Gu2022On} and Mamba~\cite{gu2023mamba}, are examples of SLiCEs with diagonal matrices, $A^i_{\theta}=D^i_{\theta}$.
 Hence, they are not maximally expressive and underperform on state-tracking benchmarks \cite{cirone2024theoretical, merrill2024illusion}.
 This limited expressivity motivates the use of alternative structured state-transition matrices.